-Boris Johnson, Britain's Next Prime Minister, Shares Similarities With Trump
+The Similarities Between Boris Johnson And Donald Trump

 The 2008 global financial crisis also had a big impact.
 Although the U.S. economy recovered, many Americans never did, while in the U.K., some communities suffered through debilitating cuts in government services and programs.

-"It took us 20 years to get into this crisis of disappointment and dissatisfaction bubbling to the surface," says Niblett.
+"It took us 20 years to get into this crisis of disappointment and dissatisfaction bubbling to the surface," Niblett says.
 "It's going to take us 20 years to get out of it."

-How long President Trump and Johnson will lead their countries is another question.
+How long Trump and Johnson will lead their countries is another question.
 Trump heads into the 2020 election with a still-strong economy and facing a divided Democratic Party.
 Johnson's first task in office will be to try to unravel the Gordian knot that is Brexit, a challenge that has paralyzed British politics for much of the past three years and ended the careers of his two immediate predecessors.

 But whatever these leaders' political fate, the populist forces that propelled Johnson and Trump to power are likely to endure.